Determine Unicode text segmentations

 - word break

-- Word boundaries are familiar segmentation in many common text operations. e.g. Unit for text highlighting, cursor jumping etc. Note that words are not determinable only by spaces or punctuations in text in some languages.
+Word boundaries are familiar segmentation in many common text operations. e.g. Unit for text highlighting, cursor jumping etc. Note that words are not determinable only by spaces or punctuations in text in some languages.
 Such languages like Thai or Japanese require dictionaries to determine appropriate word boundaries.
-Though the package only provides simple word breaking implementation which is based on the scripts and doesn’t use any dictionaires, it also provides ways to customize its default behaviours.
+Though the package only provides simple word breaking implementation which is based on the scripts and doesn’t use any dictionaries, it also provides ways to customize its default behavior.

 - line break